Brankale/DAT-o-MATIC-ROM-Dump-Checker/README.md

-# NDS roms CRC check
+# Nintendo DS ROMs CRC Checker
  Check if your NDS roms are good or bad dumps.
 In theory it should support also other types of roms but in practise i don't know.

  This program makes use of [DAT-o-MATIC](https://datomatic.no-intro.org/index.php?page=download&s=64) lists for CRCs checks.